 This is a reminder that can be sent to the requester if they have not responded to a request for more information on a pending ticket.

 - Downgrade and inform

 This tells the requester that the priority of their request has been downgraded to low and that there may be some delay in resolving their request.

 - Take it!

 This macro is a shortcut for agents to assign a new request to themselves.

-Applying macros to tickets and chat sessions
+Applying macros to tickets

 So why would you apply more than one macro?
 A typical use case is a ticket that contains more than one question or issue, let's say two in this example.
 You might have set up two macros that both insert a comment into a ticket to answer each issue separately.
 By applying each macro to the ticket, you add two comments and address both issues in a single response.